-If I'm making my own homemade Chex Mix from scratch, you can bet I'm going to make it exactly how I want it.
+If I'm making my own homemade Chex Mix from scratch using my 10-Minute DIY Chex Mix seasoning, you can bet I'm going to make it exactly how I want it.
 And how I want it is with loads and loads of crunchy pita chips!

 If you have a roasting pan and an oven you can make Chex Mix with pita chips.
 It's so easy, you'll never go back to store bought Chex Mix again.
 (That's a lie, you totally will, and that's okay too!)

 This post is not affiliated with Chex Mix in any way.

 Long time readers of The Practical Kitchen know that one of Jimmy's quarantine obsessions was making Chex Mix from scratch.
 This is also how I ended up developing a recipe for Chex Mix Popcorn and my super popular Chex Mix Chicken Tenders.

 But a recipe for regular Chex Mix?
 There are so many out there already, at the time I wasn't sure what else I could contribute.

 Times have changed, however.
 (And I'm not just talking about how in 2009, Chex Mix removed bagel chips from the mix!)

 Jimmy was determined to come up with his own twist on this classic snack mix.
 And he's fired up our oven to make Chex Mix so many times since then, refining the seasoning blend and our preferred ratio of Chex to pretzels to rye chips.